01001101CK/01001101CK/README.md

 - 👐 I previously worked in Human Resources/Recruiting.
 I am committed to creating inclusive and equitable spaces.
 - 👯 I’m looking to collaborate on open source projects that make the world more accessible.
 - 🤔 I’m on the look out for Software Engineer opportunities promoting mental wellness and improving employee experience.
-- 📫 How to reach me: Connect with me on [LinkedIn](https://www.linkedin.com/in/yufa-li/)
+- 📫 How to reach me: Find me on my [website](https://yufa-li.com/), or Connect with me on [LinkedIn](https://www.linkedin.com/in/yufa-li/)
 - ⚡ Fun fact: As a Meditation Teacher, I am committed to Integrating mindfulness in the workplace.
+-

 <!--
 **01001101CK/01001101CK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.